M1n1Jens/WardeX/README.md

 ## Version

-CyberSentinel is still under development.
+Wardex is still under development.
 See the releases tab below for the available version.